 Hanoi is northern Vietnam’s largest city

 Hanoi is the capital of the Socialist Republic of Vietnam and home to a sizable portion of the country’s 96 million inhabitants, around nearly 5 million.
-Situated along the banks of the Red River Delta, it has a storied past under both Chinese and Vietnamese rule.
+Situated along the banks of the Red River, it has a storied past under both Chinese and Vietnamese rule.
 As the seat of government, Hanoi is at the center of Vietnamese politics both past and present, and its many monuments attest to that history.

 Most tourism is centered around the so-called Old Quarter – a historic warren of streets that retain a traditional Vietnamese vibe.
 There are also several lovely lakes that draw visitors and locals alike seeking an oasis of serenity amidst the incessant energy of the city.